mpv-player/mpv/DOCS/man/options.rst

     - Trying to use this with hardware video decoding will probably exhaust all your GPU memory and then crash a thing or two.

-    - Stream recording and encoding are broken.
+    - Stream recording is broken. ``--stream-record`` may keep working if you backward play within a cached region only.

     - Relative seeks may behave weird.
 Small seeks backward (towards smaller time, i.e. ``seek -1``) may not really seek properly, and audio will